Scrap My Caravan London — Paid Collection Across All 32 Boroughs

 Several factors move the final figure in London:

 Size and weight.
 A 6-berth tourer carries more recoverable aluminium than a compact 2-berth.
-Bigger caravans mean more material value — which means a higher payment.
+Bigger caravans mean more labour, transport and processing — which means a higher price.

 Condition.
 A dry, complete tourer with a clean chassis fetches more than one that's been leaking for three winters.
 Damp doesn't eliminate the offer, but it softens it.
 The chassis and cladding retain real value regardless.